extrovert7986/Numeric-analysis-Gaussian-elimination-method/README.md

 An simple method which can solve linear system.
 This program solve hillbert matrix.

-Error growth exponential in the matrix size n.
+Error growth exponentially in the matrix size n.

 n=5